PaulRiisk/Java_Introduction/README.md

 ## Special Thanks

 A huge thank you to **@Modding by Kaupenjoe** for providing this amazing free Java Introduction Course! \
-It was a great learning experience. 🚀
+It was a great learning experience! 🚀